xdividr/dreamcloud-docs/styleguide.rst

 * Lines should be wrapped at 80 characters for readability.
 * Trailing whitespaces should also be watched out for and prevented.
-* If your article describes how to write code of some sort, ie. python, ansible, and so on, add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
+* If your article describes how to write code of some sort, i.e., python, ansible, and so on, add a file that contains just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
-* Article titles use the "down style", only capitalize the first word in article titles and section headings, except when a proper noun exists which is always capitalized.
+* Article titles should use "down style": only capitalize the first word in article titles and section headings, except when a proper noun exists which is always capitalized.
 * Use 4 spaces instead of one hard tab for indentation.